gennyble/wikarden/meta/pocketbook.md

 ## Flipnote
 A lo-fi raster editor and animator designed to mimic the DSiWare Flipnote Studio.

-I wrote here once "could also have an online service similar to Hatena but it seems I was beat to it (unsurprising!) by {!Sudomemo}!
+I wrote here once "could also have an online service similar to Hatena but it seems I was beat to it (unsurprising!) by [!Sudomemo]!
 Figure out how Flipnote Studio talks to Flipnote Hatena and maybe we can directly integrate with them!

 [Sudomemo]: https://www.sudomemo.net/